gkrishna4/terraform-on-aws-ec2/05-Terraform-Loops-MetaArguments-SplatOperator/05-02-MetaArgument-for_each/README.md

 ### Step-03-02: EC2 Instance Resource
 - for_each meta_argument accepets a map (or) a set of strings. for_each is equalent to count, here count only gives the count.index but when we are using the for_each, we can able to pass setof strings and maps [https://developer.hashicorp.com/terraform/language/meta-arguments/for_each]
+- When we are passing map to for_each, then each.key is NotEqualTo each.value .
+- But whan we are passing set of strings to for_each then each.key is EqualTo each.value .
 ```t
 # EC2 Instance
 resource "aws_instance" "myec2vm" {